-The purpose of the Global Executive Engineering Doctoral Program is to provide the opportunity for working executives to combine real-world experience with academic skills to create a new class of technical leaders who embrace integrative thinking, are globally aware, and are capable of producing sustainable value to any organization throughout the world.
+The purpose of the Global Executive Engineering Doctoral Program is to provide the opportunity for working executives and technical leaders the ability to combine real-world experience with academic skills to create a new class of leaders who embrace integrative thinking, are globally aware, and are capable of producing sustainable value to any organization throughout the world.

 Candidates conduct several rigorous studies during the program that introduce them to the theories, practices and techniques of employing a systems approach to recognizing interdependencies and distinctions of technical, cultural, economic, political-legal and general international business factors that cross many different contexts.
 The GET experience is intended to equip graduates with the requisite skills to lead an effective systems approach in multinational technical workforce and for teaching duties in universities.

 During the GET Program students are required to prepare and submit their case studies and research papers to appropriate high-quality academic conferences or publications for review and presentation.
 A core goal of the program is for students to make original intellectual contributions while enrolled in the program.

 - Am I intellectually curious?

 - Do I enjoy reading and expressing my own ideas in writing?

 - Do I get satisfaction from working with concepts and seeing patterns and relationships between ideas?